-Gender and race: How overlapping stereotypes affect our personal and professional decisionsDecember 3rd, 2012 in Psychology & Psychiatry /
+Gender and race: How overlapping stereotypes affect our personal and professional decisionsDecember 3, 2012 in Medicine & Health / Psychology & Psychiatry

 Racial and gender stereotypes have profound consequences in almost every sector of public life, from job interviews and housing to police stops and prison terms.
 However, only a few studies have examined whether these different categories overlap in their stereotypes.
 A new study on the connections between race and gender – a phenomenon called gendered race – reveals unexpected ways in which stereotypes affect our personal and professional decisions.